Graciosa and Percinet: France

 In a variant from Ariège with the title Courbasset, le Petit Corbeau ("The Little Crow"), a blind old man lives with his three daughters.
 When the elder daughter goes to the well to draw a bucket of water, a little crow appears to her with a proposal: it can cure her father if she marries him.
 She refuses.
 The next day, she and her middle sister meet the crow, and they both decline his offer.
 Their youngest sister agrees to marry the crow and departs with him.
 They fly to a castle by nightfall and the crow becomes a man.
 The girl returns to her family to tell the news and her sisters become jealous.
 The pair go to the crow's castle and drop wax on his wings.
 When the crow prince and his wife return, he laments the fact that the wings are ruined, for now she and the prince have to do penance elsewhere.
 Before he departs, he teaches his wife a helpful command and advises her to prepare seven small and seven large brooms, seven loaves of bread, seven needles and seven jugs of oil.
 The girl reaches another castle and is forced to do chores for the residents: first, to fill 50 carts with manure.
 She chants the command her husband taught her and a murder of crows appear to fulfill the task for her.
 The next day, she is to unload the carts.
 Lastly, she is sent for the crow prince's grandmother's house to get a diamond from there.
 On the road, she gives seven loaves of bread to seven dogs, seven needles to seven tailors, the seven large brooms to seven women, enters the house and cleans seven stairs, oils the hinges of seven doors, creeps into the grandmother's room and steals the diamond.
 The grandmother awakes and commands the stair, the doors, the women, the tailors and the dogs to stop the girl, but she escapes.
 At the end of the tale, she chooses her husband in a queue of men in front of the castle.
+The tale was originally collected from the same teller, Marie Arnaud, from Fougax-et-Barrineuf, in two versions: Petit courbeau and Courbasset.